nihith-nath/New-York-City-Airbnb-Market-Analysis-and-Prediction/README.md

 In this Project, we used the Airbnb NYC dataset from Kaggle.
 The main objectives were to handle data precisely and adhere to project guidelines.
 We used Python to parse the raw data, organized it into a well-structured database, and harnessed SQL to merge it for analysis using Pandas.
 Once these steps were completed, we had the freedom to choose our next path.
 We explored advanced data analysis with interactive elements and experimented with machine learning for predictions.
 Our project's success relied on executing each step meticulously, sharing our findings, and presenting a concise report.

-Here is the outcome of the notebook in HTML: [AirBNB Listing Analysis](AirBNB_Listing_Analysis.html) - pls download the file 📥

 # 🎯 Problem Statement

 In the ever-changing landscape of the New York City Airbnb market, our project aims to analyze data and predict prices, offering valuable insights for potential investors and discerning customers.
 Our main goal is to discover patterns that reveal areas with the highest number of listings, understand the factors influencing different costs, and grasp the preferences of both hosts and guests.
 By exploring the complex interactions between neighborhood characteristics, seasonal demand, and pricing dynamics, our research aims to equip new investors with decision-making tools and provide customers with a strategic advantage in selecting listings based on their preferences and budget constraints.
 This project provides a comprehensive understanding for hosts and guests, offering a valuable resource for strategic decision-making in the dynamic and popular Airbnb market.